 The "IP" symbol shall be used only in those courses which extend beyond the normal end of an academic term.
-It indicates that work is "in progress," but that assignment of a grade must await the course completion.
+It indicates that work is "in progress," but that assignment of an evaluative symbol (grade) must await its completion.
 The "IP" symbol shall remain on the student's permanent record in order to satisfy enrollment documentation.
-The appropriate evaluative grade and unit credit shall be assigned and appear on the student's record for the term in which the required work of the course is completed.
+The appropriate evaluative symbol (grade) and unit credit shall be assigned and appear on the student's permanent record for the term in which the course is completed.
 The "IP" shall not be used in calculating grade point averages.
+If a student enrolled in an "open-entry, open-exit" course is assigned an "IP" at the end of a term and does not re-enroll in that course during the subsequent term, the appropriate faculty will assign an evaluative symbol (grade) in accordance with subdivision (a) or (a) and (b) if plus and minus grading is used) to be recorded on the student's permanent record for the course.